breimers/id-fer-capture/README.md

 # IntrospectData's OpenSource FER Application

-Give the function an image and it will return a dictionary of detected faces (base64 encoded jpeg) and emotion predictions (dictionary of index and prediction).
+Give the function an input and it will return a dictionary of detected faces and emotion predictions.

 ---